marianmeres/condition-builder/README.md

 ### Validation

-To _validate_ the expression, you must provide the `validate` function.
+To _validate_ the condition, you must provide the `validate` function which will validate every expression before being added to the condition.

 ```ts
 const c = new Condition({